opendatalab-no/opendatalab-no.github.io/_posts/2018-03-16-what-is-open-data.markdown

 date:   2018-02-27 16:35:00 +0100
 author_profile: false
 ---
-Briefly described, open data is ...
+Briefly described, open data is data that is freely available without restrictions ...

 See other sources that define what open data is:
 - [Open Data Handbook, Open Knowledge International](http://opendatahandbook.org/guide/en/what-is-open-data/)